rjferguson21/big-bang/charter/GitlabLabels.md

 `kind::test`
 : Improvements on testing for individual packages or Big Bang.
 Does not change the actual CI/CD pipelines, just enhances the test suite.

-### Issue Label `priority`

-`priority::high`
-: Issues are causing runtime issues in production environments.
-These issues justify a patch of a release.

-`priority:: medium`
-: Issues are defined by bugs that degrade system performance, but workarounds are available.

-`priority::low`
-: Issues are superficial and do not have any impact on the functioning of production systems

 ### Issue Label `status`

 Status captures the state of the issue